Tulip-Dev/tulip/doc/user/workspace.rst

 ------

 .. image:: _images/i_workspace_search.png
-    :width: 600

-The tool Search can be used in parallel of any panel.
+The tool **Search** can be used in parallel of any panel.
 It provides a way of selecting graph's elements according to specific criteria.

 First start by selecting the graph and the elements targeted and by choosing the selection mode.
 The result (respecting the criteria or not) is stored in a boolean property, *viewSelection* by default.
 Then choose the values to compare and hit the button *Search* to launch the tool.